Hesperian Health Guides

 Warning

 Gentamicin can damage the kidneys and cause deafness.
-When it is given in pregnancy, it may cause birth defects in a baby.
+When it is given in pregnancy, it may cause disabilities in the developing baby.
 Do not give gentamicin to someone who is allergic to drugs in the aminoglycoside family.

 Pregnant women need to take special care